-Qeshm Island, a Diamond in Persian Gulf
+Qeshm Island, a Diamond in the Persian Gulf

-Qeshm has a strategic role in Persian Gulf; therefore, it has attracted a lot of attention during different eras.
-As written in historical books, Qeshm has had a lot of commercial prosperity before and after Islam when the commercial ships traveled to China, India and African countries through this island.
+Qeshm has a strategic role in the Persian Gulf; therefore, it has attracted a lot of attention during different eras.
+As written in historical books, Qeshm Island has had a lot of commercial prosperity before and after Islam when the commercial ships traveled to China, India and African countries through this island.
 Qeshm has also been able to maintain its privileged position now.

 Qeshm Tourist attractions

 In the west of the village of Khalaf, and 5 km from the southern coast of Qeshm Island, there is a valley called Stars Valley.
 It is one of the few natural masterpieces on beautiful Qeshm Island.
 Stars Valley dates back to about 2 million years ago.
-It has been created due to the erosion of soil, rock and sand due to wind, rain and storms.
+It has been created due to the erosion of soil, rock, and sand due to wind, rain, and storms.
 The local people believed that this valley is created by a fallen star and that is why it is called Stars Valley.
 The special features of this valley was a reason to be as a part of Qeshm Geo-Park and registered in UNESCO.
-It is the only geo-park in the Middle East.
+It is the only Geo-park in the Middle East.

 Chahkooh is a canyon with a depth of 100 meters, displaying the erosion of sedimentary rocks.
 The access to the domes and salt caves located in the southern Qeshm Island is very difficult.
 The salt layers are related to new geological periods.
-They have risen in collisions with earth crusts and created salt domes and salt caves.
-One of the Qeshm’s cave with 6000 meters in length, is the largest salt cave in the world.
+They have risen in collisions with earth crusts and created beautiful salt domes and salt caves.
+One of the Qeshm’s caves with 6000 meters in length, is the largest salt cave in the world.
 Within this cave, there is a spiral river with a depth of one meter.

 Chahkooh Canyon has great fantastic rocks formed naturally over time.
 It is considered as a holy canyon.
 It was a place for storing water.